Top 11 Free Web Hosting Control Panels (cPanel Alternatives)

 Key Features of CyberPanel

-• Database Management: MariaDB with phpMyAdmin support.
+• Database Management: It support MariaDB and phpMyAdmin.

 Cons